“Good Moms have sticky floors, messy kitchens, laundry piles, and happy kids.”

 In fact I was barely surviving.

-Let’s get super honest here.
+Let’s get honest about our sticky floors.

 Is your kitchen really dirty because you were spending time with your children?